 2. We don’t want to waste time searching for what we want

 Personally, I’ve found that the window of time I have online to complete a task like booking a flight or making a purchase, is getting smaller and smaller.
 I expect the website I visit to be easy to navigate (or easily searchable) and easy to read.
-If it isn’t, I find another site that is and I’m betting your other visitors are too.
+If it isn’t, I find another site that is and I’m betting your visitors are too.

 Some research suggests that our attention spans online have been reduced to about 8 seconds, but other research has debunked this theory.
 Either way, if your website makes your reader work too hard to find the information they want, they’re not likely to stick around.

 3. We’re great at scanning documents to find the bits that are relevant to us

 When we learn to read, we also learn to scan.
 Newspapers are almost a thing of the past now, but have you ever wondered why they arrange the text within the paper the way they do?

 Readers know that when they sit down to read a newspaper, not everything is going to appeal to them, so they scan the document for the stuff they want to read.
 So, each section and sub-section of content is broken up by hierarchical headings.